iamsohel/weather_forecast_app/README.md

 - create env file[copy .env.dev.example and make new file name .env.dev]

-after running all the project's dependencies, now we have to run a command to run migration
+- after running all the project's dependencies, now we have to run a command to run migration

   `python manage.py migrate`

-after running all the migrations, seed all the district data from github link
+- after running all the migrations, seed all the district data from github link

   `python manage.py insert_districts`

-and finally run the below command to run the project
+- finally run the below command to run the project

   `python manage.py runserver`

-and finally run the below command to run the project
+- Run test

-`python manage.py runserver`
+  `python manage.py pytest`

 ### Or Run with docker-compose

 follow the below steps

-- create env file[copy .env.dev.example, .env.dev.db.example and make new file name .env.dev and .env.dev.db]
+- create env file [copy .env.dev.example, .env.dev.db.example and make new file name .env.dev and .env.dev.db]
 - run docker compose to up and running the application

   `docker-compose up`

+- Run test inside docker container

+  `docker-compose exec weather_api pytest`

 ### Sample output